Hair Care Sells

 This product is traditionally used to condition the skin, but it also forms a barrier to trap water in and retain moisture.
 This is preferred over a lot of other fatty oils because it doesn't turn into soap when alkali comes into play.
 Instead, it stays a moisturizer and keeps its original properties.

-However, it still able to keep bacteria out and stops any types of irritation while still regenerating the skin and acting as an anti-inflammatory.
+However, it still able to keep bacteria out and stops any type of irritation while still regenerating the skin and acting as an anti-inflammatory.

 4. Panthenol (Pro-Vitamin B-5)